DOJ releases long-awaited Mueller scope memo, revealing the probe went beyond previously known mandate

 Meanwhile, Fox News has learned that as of April 21, the FBI has continued to search for a slew of missing "Woods Files" -- documents that the bureau should have that would substantiate assertions it made in key Foreign Intelligence Surveillance Act [FISA] warrant applications.

-The Justice Department inspector general found last month that the FBI either couldn't find or never possessed Woods Files in several cases, contrary to established policy.
+The Justice Department inspector general found last month that the FBI either couldn't find or never possessed Woods Files in several cases, clearly contrary to established policy.
 House Oversight Committee ranking member Jim Jordan, R-Ohio, sent a letter to the DOJ demanding answers.

+"The legal foundation for Mueller’s appointment is crumbling," South Carolina GOP Sen. Lindsey Graham, who chairs the Senate Judiciary Committee, wrote on Twitter, responding to this article.

 Fox News' David Spunt contributed to this report.